geoffreyswisher/teensy-usbhid-drivingsim/README.md

 # Custom USB HID Device for Sim Rigs

-*italic* Disclaimer: This project is not finished and currently only supports the Teensy 2.0
+*Disclaimer: This project is not finished and currently only supports the Teensy 2.0*

 ## Features